Excel VBA MsgBox -11 Examples

 End Sub

 This VBA code creates a MsgBox with a question icon and Yes/No buttons and assigns the user’s selection to the variable button_option.
-The code then displays a different MsgBox depending on whether the user chose Yes or No. If the user selected Yes, a MsgBox thanking them for using the application is displayed, otherwise, a MsgBox saying they chose not to exit is displayed.
+The code displays a different MsgBox depending on whether the user chooses Yes or No. If the user selects Yes, a MsgBox thanking them for using the application is displayed, otherwise, a MsgBox saying they chose not to exit is displayed.

-We create a MsgBox for error handling to inform the user about the occurrence of an error and provide information on how to fix it.
-The MsgBox can also help the user to understand the nature and severity of the error and assist in troubleshooting.
+Create a MsgBox for error handling to inform the user about the occurrence of an error and provide information on how to fix it.

 VBA Code for MsgBox for Error Handling

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub Error_Handling()